seannyD/DnD_Cymraeg/DND_SRD_CYM/Swynau/Gras.md

 **Parhad:** Canolbwyntio, hyd at 1 minute

-### Cyfieithiad Awtomatig

-Mae dy weddi yn dy rymuso â pelydriad dwyfol.
-Hyd nes y daw'r swyn i ben, bydd eich ymosodiadau arf yn delio â difrod pelydrol 1d4 ychwanegol (difrod pelydrol) ar drawiad.

->  Your prayer empowers you with divine radiance.
+Your prayer empowers you with divine radiance.
 Until the spell ends, your weapon attacks deal an extra 1d4 radiant damage (difrod pelydrol) on a hit.